VorpalBlade/paketkoll/doc/src/README.md

 ### Comparisons

-Unlike tools such as ansible, puppet, etc:
+Unlike tools such as ansible, puppet, etc.:

 * Konfigkoll only manages the computer it is running on, not remote systems over the network.
 * Konfigkoll can save the system state to a file, giving you a full template config to work from.